limikael/ideas/ThoughtManagement.md

 https://soundcloud.com/li-mikael/sets/thought-management

+There is a total of 3 audio files there (15 minutes).
+If your time is limited and you just want to listen to one of them, please start by listening to [this](https://soundcloud.com/li-mikael/thought-management-use-case?in=li-mikael/sets/thought-management) one (6 minutes).

 ## References

 - The Science Of Thinking: https://www.youtube.com/watch?v=UBVV8pch1dM (how is this related to the idea as a whole? not sure, but I have a sort of vague hunch that it is)